For Young People

 Corporate Partnerships

-We are passionate about unlocking the potential of young people and improving the way they are prepared and supported to live independently.
+We are passionate about unlocking the potential of young people and improving the way they are prepared and supported to live interdependently.
 There is no single solution and we are seeking corporate partners who can contribute in all sorts of ways with the simple goal of making a difference to young people leaving care.

 Read more...